CraftAcademyLabs/ca_course/extras/react_aut/00_preamble.md

 1. Write a high-level (Outside) business value example that goes red
 2. Write a lower-level (Inside) example for the first step of implementation that goes red
-3. Implement the minimum code to pass that lower-level example, see itgo green
+3. Implement the minimum code to pass that lower-level example, see it go green
 4. Write the next lower-level  example pushing towards passing step 1
 5. Repeat steps 3 and 4 until the high-level test (1) goes green
 6. Start over by writing a new high-level test